top of page

 Character Arcs

-A character arc is the transformation a character undergoes across the story.
+A character arc represents the transformation a character undergoes throughout the story.
+There are several types of arcs:

 Family and Relationships